alshedivat/al-folio/_posts/2022-24-06-diffusion.md

 2. Cons:

    * Because of the idea of gradually denoise from initial datapoint, diffusion model requires large number step to generate a sample, which is less efficient that prior method such as GANs or VAE.

+3. Further work:

+   * There are numerous works push efforts in accelerting inference rate of diffusion models such as Nicol <d-cite key="nichol2021improved"></d-cite>, Song <d-cite key="song2020denoising"></d-cite>.
+Inspite of large efforts on improving sampling speed, all methods succeeding in it show a trade-off between speed and quality of generated images.
+   * Song <d-cite key="song2020score"></d-cite> proposes a statistical framework to explain diffusion models, with which, one have several options to constructs a new diffusion models.
+The authors also propose a method for boost up sampling speed while preserving image-quality.